pacific0009/MPNetwork/README.md

 # MPNetwork
-The ida behind this project is crate a local wireless network in which thae master node will keep track of state other nodes and give them instruction.
+The idea behind this project is create a local wireless network in which thae master node will keep track of state other nodes and give them instruction.

 HC12 wireless transiver module was used for this project
 ![alt text](https://github.com/pacific0009/MPNetwork/blob/master/MPNetwork.png)